 Each Learning Math course consists of 10 two-and-a-half-hour sessions.
 The first nine sessions are devoted to mathematics content; the 10th session covers classroom applications.
-Concepts are developed within and across the sessions and the sessions increase in difficulty as they progress.
+Concepts are developed within and across the sessions.
 Each session includes reading, problem solving, and group or individual activities that are available on the Web and in print, and a half-hour of video viewing, available on the Web, on the Annenberg/CPB Channel, or on videocassette.
 There are additional problems and readings to complete for homework.

-Visit the Number and Operations Web site at www.learner.org/learningmath.
+Visit the Measurement Web site at www.learner.org/learningmath.

-^{} Broadband access is required to view the video on the Web; see Tech Tips, page 5.
+^{} Broadband access is required to view the video on the Web; see Tech Tips, page 6.